 2. Invention Disclosure.
-The inventor submits an Invention and Technology Disclosure Form to the Graduate School's Office of Research and Projects, thus creating a record of the invention (descriptive information), the inventor(s) involved, who sponsored the work, and public disclosures and publications.
-Link to Forms page.
+When a discovery with potential market value is made, the inventor submits an Invention and Technology Disclosure Form to the Graduate School's Office of Research and Projects.
+This creates a record of the invention (descriptive information), the inventor(s) involved, who sponsored the work, and public disclosures and publications.

-6. Commercialization and Monitoring.
 The signing of a License Agreement is the beginning of a long term relationship.
-The licensee's performance is monitored by the associate for the duration of the license.
+The licensee's performance is monitored by the ORP for the duration of the license.
 Most License Agreements require periodic financial or development reports from the licensees.
 All royalty payments are collected by the Graduate School in accordance with the SIUE IP Policy.
 At times SIUE may accept equity in lieu of cash as part of the license issue fees.
-It is often necessary to re-evaluate a licensing relationship to adapt to changed circumstances, or to take into account new situations.
-Either party can request an amendment to the Agreement at any time during its life.

 Adapted by permission from policies and procedures of Southern Illinois University Carbondale and Stanford University (2010).